DigitalNZ/extraction_point/README.md

 Extraction Point or the workflow you use should be straight forward to modify or extend for a given projects needs.

-See sections below for in detail instructions or guidance.
+See sections below for detailed instructions or guidance.

 _Note: This is a non-destructive set of tools and the original tables and data (along with new versions of the data) are available for further querying or use via SQL, etc. or even using common tools such as `pg_dump` to create full or partial back up of the database to be imported elsewhere._